Thomas-lhuillier/Black-shrimp/README.md

 ![demo](https://raw.githubusercontent.com/Thomas-lhuillier/Black-shrimp/master/img/demo_screenshot.png)

 **Hotkeys**
-- `ALT + B` is the default key bidding to Open the Black shrimp
+- `ALT + B` is the default key bidding to open Black shrimp
   You can change it by browsing to `chrome://extensions/shortcuts`

 While open: